mphamsy/mphamsy.github.io/_projects/mario.md

 The main challenge in training a regular Deep Q-Network (DQN) is that there is no supervision.
 In the simple DQN implementation, both the target and current state-action Q-values are estimated using the same model.
 This leads to the correlation causing the shift, which inhibits the TD error from decreasing; which ultimately makes convergence of the model difficult.

 One of the solutions is to use fixed targets, which are temporarily "frozen" in place - allowing for boosted convergence.
 A commonly used method introduces a second network (target net), which copies the weights of the DQN network (online net) after a number of steps in the environment.
-In our implementation, the variable controlling that is the update_steps.
+In this implementation, the variable controlling that is the update_steps.

 Additionally, decoupling target Q-values from the online network helps preventing the overestimation of Q-values, which further improves training

 <script src="https://gist.github.com/mphamsy/ef16b972d1ab67883927432c39d02dff.js"></script>